heroku-examples/saas-go-app/ARCHITECTURE.md

 - **Simplicity**: Clear routing logic and easy to understand

 The application is designed to work with or without a follower pool, making it suitable for both development and production environments.

+**Note on Heroku Postgres Advanced**: With [Heroku Postgres Advanced (Next Generation)](https://www.heroku.com/blog/introducing-the-next-generation-of-heroku-postgres/), you can use a single connection string that automatically routes reads to followers and writes to the leader.
+The current implementation uses explicit two-connection routing for fine-grained control, but can be adapted to use automatic routing if desired.